whosonfirst/whosonfirst-cookbook/definition/wof:id_lifecycle.md

 ## Life Cycle / Tracking Rules

-Feature life cycles and tracking rules are necessary in understanding changes to a `wof:id`, what constitutes a change, and how Who's on First tracks both valid and non-valid features.
-By following the steps below, a standard is set in Who's on First to ensure that all users and mapping services are able to follow along with changes to a feature and the history of a given feature.
+Feature life cycles and tracking rules are necessary in understanding changes to a `wof:id`, what constitutes a change, and how Who's On First tracks both valid and non-valid features.
+By following the steps below, a standard is set in Who's On First to ensure that all users and mapping services are able to follow along with changes to a feature and the history of a given feature.

-Additionally, what Who's on First considers a Significant Event may be different than what a data user would consider a Significant Event.
-This could mean that while a feature in Who's on First was given a new record and `wof:id`, a specific user may not agree with that change - therefore, it is important for us to outline the rules and guidelines around Who's on First features and the `wof:id` field so users and their mapping services can optimize their data usage.
+Additionally, what Who's On First considers a Significant Event may be different than what a data user would consider a Significant Event.
+This could mean that while a feature in Who's On First was given a new record and `wof:id`, a specific user may not agree with that change - therefore, it is important for us to outline the rules and guidelines around Who's On First features and the `wof:id` field so users and their mapping services can optimize their data usage.

 #### wof:superseded and wof:superseded_by:

 Keeping up with `wof:id` changes and new features taking the place of old, outdated features can be tricky business.
-Who's on First has a built-in series of attributes that can be used to track the changes and updates to a feature, even if a Significant Event has taken place and replaced a `wof:id`.
+Who's On First has a built-in series of attributes that can be used to track the changes and updates to a feature, even if a Significant Event has taken place and replaced a `wof:id`.

 For example, in 1991, the country of Yugoslavia began to break-up into countries that we now call Slovenia, Croatia, Bosnia and Herzegovina, the Republic of Macedonia, Montenegro and Serbia which includes (Vojvodina and Kosovo).
 Yugoslavia has it's own `wof:id`, but because it ceased to exist as a formal entity after 1991, it was given a cessation date in 1991 and superseded_by the new `wof:id`s of the six countries that came out of Yugoslavia.
 The six new countries were given new `wof:id`s, new geometries (portions of the former Yugoslavia geometry) and new attributes.
 They were also given a supersedes value of Yugoslavia's `wof:id`.

 We'll refer to the non-valid feature as the **superseded** version and the new feature as the **superseding** version.

-## `wof:id` Updates
+## Updating or Creating a `wof:id`

 There are four reasons for changing a `wof:id`; these reasons include:

-- **Creation of a New Feature:** A new `wof:id` should be minted when a feature previously unknown to Who's on First is added to the Who's on First database.
+- **Creation of a New Feature:** A new `wof:id` should be minted when a feature previously unknown to Who's On First is added to the Who's On First database.
 - **Cessation of a Existing Feature:** When a feature (like Yugoslavia) no longer exists in the real world (often replaced by 1 or more something elses).
-- **Making Significant Modifications to an Existing Feature:** If specific, major modifications are made to an existing feature in Who's on First, a new feature with a new `wof:id` needs to be created.
+- **Making Significant Modifications to an Existing Feature:** If specific, major modifications are made to an existing feature in Who's On First, a new feature with a new `wof:id` needs to be created.
 Superseding work is required to replace the old feature with the new feature.
-- **Adding a deprecated or cessation date to an Existing Feature:** If an existing feature in Who's on First is found to have never been correct, either due to an error correction or real-world change, a new feature with a new `wof:id` needs to be created.
+- **Adding a deprecated or cessation date to an Existing Feature:** If an existing feature in Who's On First is found to have never been correct, either due to an error correction or real-world change, a new feature with a new `wof:id` needs to be created.
 Superseding work is required to replace the old feature with the new feature.

 Each of these three reasons for changing a `wof:id` are explained below.

 ## Changes to the `wof:placetype`

-If Who's on First incorrectly classified a set of localities as regions, said region records would become the superseded records, with new superseding locality records created in their place.
+If Who's On First incorrectly classified a set of localities as regions, said region records would become the superseded records, with new superseding locality records created in their place.
 The `mz:is_current` field, `wof:superseded_by`, and `edtf:cessation` date field would be updated for each of the superseded region records.
 Completely new features with new `wof:id`s, a corrected `wof:placetype` field, and updated `wof:supersedes` field would be created for the superseding locality records.

 In this case, since the correction was made on the `wof:placetype` field and other attribute field values were correct, all other correct attributes would be transferred to the superseding feature (zoom levels, geometries, concordances, hierarchies, etc).

 ### Creation of a New Feature:

-Creating a new feature that was previously unknown to Who's on First is the most straightforward; no existing records need modifications and the only required work takes place in the record for the newly created feature.
+Creating a new feature that was previously unknown to Who's On First is the most straightforward; no existing records need modifications and the only required work takes place in the record for the newly created feature.

 ### Making Significant Modifications to an Existing Feature

 Significant modifications fall into one of two categories: _real-world changes_ or _error corrections_.
 Both of these categories can have one of two edits made: **geometry edits** or **attribute edits** (or both).
-The following changes, what Who's on First calls a Significant Event, would require a new `wof:id` to be minted for a superseding feature and updates to a superseded feature.
+The following changes, what Who's On First calls a Significant Event, would require a new `wof:id` to be minted for a superseding feature and updates to a superseded feature.

 - Cessation events (but when other feature(s) replace it with inception events)
 - Changes to the `wof:placetype`